STEM School Highlands Ranch shooting: Devon Michael Erickson

-The other perpetrator was Alec McKinney, a transgender boy.
-He was 16 at the time of the shooting.

-On June 20, a statement was released that summarized police interviews with the two suspects.
-According to the statement, McKinney said he had been planning the attack for weeks, and Erickson said he learned about the attack the night before through Snapchat.
-Erickson said that McKinney threatened him and that he followed McKinney's plan because he feared for his life.
-McKinney said he planned to target two students in particular as they had bullied and ridiculed him due to his gender identity and called him "disgusting".
-McKinney said that "he wanted the kids at the school to experience bad things, have to suffer from the trauma like he has had to in his life."
-McKinney also stated he has heard voices and has suffered from homicidal and suicidal thoughts since the age of 12, and refused to take medication so that he "wouldn't feel alone".
-"The Voices Win" was found written in Erickson's house prior to the shooting.
 Both suspects said they used cocaine before the shooting.

 Legal proceedings

 After the initial court appearance on May 8, Erickson and McKinney were each charged with 48 criminal counts—including first-degree murder after deliberation, arson and burglary—at a May 15 court hearing in the Douglas County court.
 McKinney was charged as an adult—though his lawyers tried to move his case to the juvenile court, the judge denied the motion.

+Alec McKinney

 On January 2, 2020, McKinney pleaded not guilty to first degree murder and other charges.
 On February 7, 2020, McKinney pleaded guilty to 17 charges in a plea bargain with the prosecution.
 On the first degree murder charge, he faced a minimum sentence of 40 years to life in prison, but could be eligible for release earlier than that if he enters a rehabilitation program and earns time off for good behavior.
 Due to his age he could not be given the death penalty or life without parole.
-He was sentenced to life with a chance of parole in 40 years, plus 38 years, on May 18.
+On May 18, Alec McKinney was sentenced to life in prison with a chance of parole after 40 years, plus 38 years for other charges.